Looking after your Scheme product: tips from a powered wheelchair user

 What do I do if I have a technical fault?

-Contact your local Motability Scheme dealership as soon as possible and explain what the issues are.
+Contact your local Motability Scheme dealer as soon as possible and explain what the issues are.
 They will be able to tell you if the equipment is still safe to use or not.
 For minor technical faults, it may be possible to continue to use the equipment while they arrange an engineer to visit.

 I have air-filled tyres, what checks do I need to carry out?